Code-Institute-Submissions/sargey18-practical-english_OctResub/testing.md

 ## Code Validation

-The W3C Markup Validator service was used to validate the HTML code used.
+The  [we3 mark up validator](https://validator.w3.org/ "Html validator ") service was used to validate the HTML code used.

 index page
 ![Home page ](assets/images/test/validation/index.png)